 - Water flossers

-Don’t use your fingernail, a safety pin, or any another household item.
+Don’t use your fingernail, a safety pin, or any other household item.

 - Cetylpyridinium chloride